What is React?

 This is very basic project structure.

-You will node_modules
+You will have node_modules

-public
+, public

-src
+and src

 - node_modules: where all the 3rd-party dependencies (libraries) are stored.
 We never have to touch this.